owncloud-archive/documentation/admin_manual/installation/installation_windows.rst

 Installing PHP
 ~~~~~~~~~~~~~~

-This part is also straightforward, but it is necessary to remind you that this
-is for IIS only.

-1. Go to the following link and grab the `PHP installer
+1. Go to the `PHP for Windows`_ download page.

+.. note:: The instructions below are for IIS only.
+If using a different server
+          software, make sure to follow the hints on "Which version do I
+          choose" on the left hand side of the page linked above.

-   <http://windows.php.net/download/>`_ for version "VC9 Non Thread Safe" 32 or
+2. Download the Installer for PHP 5.3, the "VC9 Non Thread Safe" version,
-   64 bit based on your system.
+   either 32 or 64 bit, based on your system.

-.. note:: If you are using Apache, make sure you grab VC6 instead, lower on the page.

-2. Once through that login, select the location that is closest to you
-   geographically.
+3. Open the downloaded installation package.
-3. Run that install wizard once it is downloaded.
-Read the license agreement,
-   agree, select an install directory.
+4. Read the license agreement, agree, select an install directory.
-4. Then select IIS FastCGI as the install server.
+5. Then select IIS FastCGI as the install server.
-5. Take the default selections for the items to install, and click next.
+6. Take the default selections for the items to install, and click next.
    Then click `install`.
-6. After a few minutes, PHP will be installed.
+7. After a few minutes, PHP will be installed.
 On to MySQL.

 Installing MySQL
 ~~~~~~~~~~~~~~~~